 Project construction was initiated in 2006.
 Initial construction of the beach berm and dune has been completed to date in Harvey Cedars, Brant Beach, and Surf City, comprising approximately 26% of the total project.
 Beach nourishment projects serve to protect coastal infrastructure because their template is designed to offer sufficient elevation and length of a beach berm and vegetated dune system to function in a naturalized state.
-With the No Action alternative, partial completion of the project will not provide the intended storm protection and undermines the resiliency and integrity of the constructed portions of the project.
+The No Action Alternative will leave the project partially constructed with a remaining quantity of only 2.9 mcy in Borrow Area D1.
+The impacts to resources of the No Action Alternative are presented in the EIS (USACE, 1999) and for purposes of brevity, are not included herein.
+With respect to the current proposal to complete project construction, the impacts to resources under the No Action alternative would be the same as those described in the 1999 EIS.
+The No Action Alternative would render the partially completed project incapable of providing the intended storm protection and undermines the resiliency and integrity of the constructed portions of the project.

 The New Jersey coast also serves the added benefit as a recreational resource, generating a tourism industry in addition to providing major shipping and commercial fishing industries.
 Decades of coastal developments have interrupted the natural and necessary movement of sediment and interfered with coastal processes, and combined with sea level rise, erode protective sand dunes.
 With the No Action alternative, coastal communities will continue to be vulnerable to winds and high waves, and ultimately, flooding.